Charles Mitchel: Early life

 Born in Dublin, Mitchel was educated at Clongowes Wood College boarding school in Clane, County Kildare.
 Mitchel subsequently attended Trinity College Dublin where he studied forestry.
 It was here that his interest in acting developed and he quickly became a leading member of the Trinity Players.
 Mitchel left Trinity in 1947 without taking a degree.
 He immediately joined the Gate Theatre where he played with the Longford company until 1958.
 He was one of the founders of Irish Actors Equity and served as president of the Catholic Stage Guild.

 Broadcasting career

-In 1961 Mitchel, joined the newly formed state television station, Telefís Éireann, as its first chief newscaster.
+In 1961 Mitchel, joined the newly formed state television station, Telefís Éireann, as its first chief newsreader.
 His starting salary was £26 per week.
-Mitchel read the very first bulletin on the network at 9.15pm on Sunday 31 December 1961.
+Mitchel read the first bulletin on the network at 9.15pm on Sunday 31 December 1961.

-He received numerous honours, including being awarded television personality of the year in December 1962 - he also became the first RTÉ presenter to win a Jacobs' Award.
+He received numerous honours, including being awarded television personality of the year in December 1962 – he also became the first RTÉ presenter to win a Jacobs' Award.

-As chief newscaster, Mitchel led a team of readers for the main evening bulletins including Andy O'Mahony, Maurice O'Doherty, Don Cockburn and in later years, Derek Davis and Anne Doyle.
+As chief newsreader, Mitchel led a team of readers for the main evening bulletins including Andy O'Mahony, Maurice O'Doherty, Don Cockburn and in later years, Derek Davis and Anne Doyle.
 Mitchel retired from RTE on Thursday 8 November 1984 after presenting his last TV bulletin, the flagship Nine O'Clock News.

 In 1989 he joined LMFM, a local radio station in Drogheda, County Louth, where he read the news and answered listeners' queries.